-The primary purpose of the Research and Technology District, RT, Limited Industrial District, M-3, is to establish an area where the principal use of land is for limited industrial, research and technology operations which are not ordinarily compatible with residential and retail business development.
+The primary purpose of the Research and Technology District, RT, is to establish an area where the principal use of land is for research and technology operations which are not ordinarily compatible with residential and retail business development.
 The specific intent of this district is to accomplish the following:

-- (1) Encourage the use of land for research and technology limited industrial purposes; - (2) Encourage large-scale, master-planned developments in a campus or park-like setting; - (3) Prohibit residential and retail business developments on land reserved for research and technology limited industrial uses; and - (34) Establish minimum requirements to protect the health, safety and welfare of the citizens of James City County from the effects of the development of research and technology limited industrial uses.
+- (1) Encourage the use of land for research and technology purposes; - (2) Encourage large-scale, master-planned developments in a campus or park-like setting; - (3) Prohibit residential and retail business developments on land reserved for research and technology uses; and - (4) Establish minimum requirements to protect the health, safety and welfare of the citizens of James City County from the effects of the development of research and technology uses.

 Sec.
 24-461.
-Permitted uses.
+Permitted uses Use list.

-In the Limited Industrial District, M-3 Research and Technology District, RT, buildings to be erected or land to be used shall be for one or more of the following or similar uses:
+In the Research and Technology District, RT, buildings to be erected or land to be used shall be for one or more of the following or similar uses: